jupyter/nbviewer/nbviewer/templates/faq.md

 saved in a notebook document as a web page.

-[mybinder.org](https://mybinder.org/) is a separate web service that lets you open notebooks notebooks in an executable environment, making your code immediately reproducible by anyone, anywhere. nbviewer shows an *Execute on Binder* icon in its navbar which
+[mybinder.org](https://mybinder.org/) is a separate web service that lets you open notebooks in an executable environment, making your code immediately reproducible by anyone, anywhere. nbviewer shows an *Execute on Binder* icon in its navbar which